EvickaStudio/Huggingface-Chat/README.md

 ### Prerequisites <a name="prerequisites"></a>

-To run the application locally, please ensure the following prerequisites are met:
+To run the application locally, please ensure the following prerequisites are met (optional when no new major features are added)

 - **Python >=3.8**
 - **httpx ~0.26.0**